-This is a strenuous and challenging walk with some strenuous ascents, but it is certainly worth it.
+This is a strenuous and challenging walk with some steep ascents, but it is certainly worth it.
 The walk takes in three of the four highest peaks in the Mourne Mountains (Slieve Donard 853m, Slieve Commedagh 765m, Slieve Bearnagh 739m) and also the Brandy Pad – the well-trodden and infamous smugglers track.
 The walk gives wonderful views to the Irish Sea and to the heart of the High Mournes.

 Steep, rocky mountain paths